-Today, in 2021, Chinese-made fountain pens from Chinese brands have been widely available for the better part of a decade and they have made a name for themselves thanks to the value and features they offer.
+Today, in 2022, Chinese-made fountain pens from Chinese brands have been widely available for the better part of a decade.
+These pens have made a name for themselves thanks to the value and features they offer.
 The level of quality of these pens has risen dramatically as has the level of packaging and polish they offer.
 As a result the buying experience of a nicer Chinese pen, like a PenBBS, is closer to that of a traditional fountain pen manufacturer than ever before.

 Brands like Wing Sung, Moonman, and Jinhao offer incredible value for the money, but they might have some shortcomings that we don’t expect from standard fountain pens, like poorly labeled products and difficulty finding quality resellers, but problems like these are decreasing in scale every year.

 Chinese fountain pens, often a nicer brand, like Moonman, will have a unique and interesting design, while other models still have designs that are in some way derivative of more famous pens from older, more famous brands.
 This lack of uniqueness can be a downside if you want style for your pen, in addition to writing performance.

 Most Chinese fountain pens are very affordable, but they don’t have websites with clear explanations, and often don’t come from vendors we know and trust, though we are starting to get to know them.

 Most of the pens have very slow shipping times (sometimes 2-4 weeks to the US), so even remembering what you bought can be an issue.
 It was with those challenges in mind that we set up this top Chinese fountain pens video review.